Mountaire Farms: Political contributions

-Mountaire Farms was the fifth largest contributor to the 2016 Trump campaign.
+Mountaire Farms was the fifth-largest contributor to the 2016 Donald Trump presidential campaign.

-In 2018 Mountaire contributed 7.7 million dollars towards GOP efforts in that years midterm elections, which bought Mountaire CEO Ronald Cameron access to The White House on the day of the election to watch the election results.
+In 2018 Mountaire contributed $7.7 million towards GOP efforts in that year's midterm elections, which bought Mountaire CEO Ronald Cameron access to the White House on the day of the election to watch the election results.

-Ronald Cameron, "head" of Mountaire Farms, was appointed to the President Trump's advisory committee on the pandemic.
+Cameron was appointed to Trump's advisory committee on the pandemic.